controlflow/resharper-gotoword/Readme.md

 ![hotkeys](/Content/hotkeys.png)

+* Users reporting that shortcuts are unabled

-* This plugin highly relays on infrastructure changes introduced in ReSharper 8.0 (universal word index cache for language-independent tokenization), so it will not be backported to 7.x or earlier R# versions.
+* This plugin highly relays on infrastructure changes introduced in ReSharper v8.0 (universal 'word index' cache with language-independent tokenization), so it cannot be easily backported to 7.x or earlier R# versions.